iomesh/docs/docs/advanced-functions/external-storage.md

 sidebar_label: External Storage outside Kubernetes
 ---

+Besides offering storage within the Kubernetes cluster, IOMesh can also provide storage to external clients through the IOMesh CSI driver or by functioning as an iSCSI target.

 ## Configure iSCSI Access Point

+In order to utilize IOMesh storage via the CSI driver or iSCSI target, it is necessary to first configure an iSCSI access point.
-To ensure high availability and a stable IP address for the iSCSI service access point, IOMesh employs a LoadBalancer type service, `iomesh-access`, to access iSCSI service.

-The `iomesh-access` service needs to have an external IP, and the way to configure the IP depends on the cloud environment where IOMesh is deployed.
+To guarantee a consistent and functional IP as the iSCSI service access point, IOMesh employs `iomesh-access` service with a service type of `LoadBalancer` to access the iSCSI service.
+This service must have an IP externally exposed, and the specific method for configuring this external IP will vary depending on the cloud environment in which IOMesh is deployed.

-- When IOMesh is deployed in [cloud environments that supports LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer), refer to **In-Tree LoadBalancer**.
+- For IOMesh deployed in [LoadBalancer-supported cloud environments]((https://kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer)), see `In-Tree LoadBalancer`.
-- If IOMesh is deployed on bare metal or other cloud environments that do not support LoadBalancer, refer to **Out-of-Tree LoadBalancer**.
+- For IOMesh deployed on bare metal or other LoadBalancer-not-supported cloud environments, see `Out-of-Tree LoadBalancer`.

+**Procedure**

 <!--DOCUSAURUS_CODE_TABS-->

 <!--In-Tree LoadBalancer-->

-Kubernetes will automatically call API of the cloud provider and assign an external IP to `iomesh-access` service as the entry point for the LoadBalancer.
+If IOMesh is deployed in a cloud environment that supports `LoadBalancer`, Kubernetes will automatically call the API of the cloud provider and assign an external IP to `iomesh-access` service

-1. Check the status of `iomesh-access` service, ensuring an external IP has been assigned to it.
+1. Check the status of `iomesh-access` service, ensuring it has been assigned an external IP.

     ```bash
     kubectl get service iomesh-access -n iomesh-system